carvel-dev/carvel/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 ---
 name: Feature request
-about: Suggest an idea for carvel.dev
+about: Suggest an idea for carvel
 labels: enhancement, carvel triage
 ---